 The New Romantics were a musical movement that evolved in response to punk.
 They emphasized clubbing, glamour and fashion over the punks’ anarchism, spiky hair and grungy clothes.

 And then we can ride Yoshi to the Mushroom Kingdom.

-A reference to the video game Super Mario Brothers.
+A reference to the video game Super Mario Bros.
 Yoshi were the race of intelligent dinosaurs that inhabited the Mushroom World; the Mushroom Kingdom was the gateway to the Mushroom World.